 Day Trading vs Investing

-Day trading vs. investing, is one better than the other?
-The truth i, day traders and long-term investors both make mone, and both lose money.
+The truth is, day traders and long-term investors both make money, and both lose money.
 Both are viable forms of trading!
-Some successful long-term investors lose their money when attempting to day trade, and some day traders can’t pick a good long-term investment.
+Some successful long-term investors lose their money when attempting to day trade, and some traders can’t pick a good long-term investment.